security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Example of use

-`2012`,`2012-11`, `2012-11-23`
+`2012`, `2012-11`, `2012-11-23`

 ### Guidance on use

-Along with the fields the fields `Parent relationship: Date first cited`, `Parent relationship: Start date?` and `Parent relationship: Open-ended?` the field `Parent organization: Date last cited` provides data on the time period we can evidence that one organization is the parent of another.
+Along with the fields `Parent relationship: Date first cited`, `Parent relationship: Start date?` and `Parent relationship: Open-ended?` the field `Parent organization: Date last cited` provides data on the time period we can evidence that one organization is the parent of another.

 The `Parent organization: Date last cited` field contains a date that is either:

 * The latest date found in a source that specifically references a parent relationship; or,
 * The latest date of publication of sources that make reference to a parent relationship.

-> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all say that 3 Armoured Division became the parent of 1 Motorized Brigade, we will enter 1 March 2012 in `Parent relationship: Date last cited`.
-If the source published on 1 March 2012 says that 3 Armoured Division became the parent of 1 Motorized Brigade on 15 February 2012, we will use 15 February 2012 as the `Parent relationship: Date last cited`.
+> Example: Three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all state that the 1 Motorized Brigade is under the 3 Armoured Division \(which evidences a parent relationship\), we will enter 1 March 2012 in `Parent relationship: Date last cited`.
+>
+> Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in `Parent relationship: Date last cited`.

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included `Parent relationship: Date last cited` .

+> Example: A source published on 23 July 2017 describes actions undertaken by the 1 Motorized Brigade is under the 3 Armoured Division during riots in 2009, and another source published on 8 June 2008 states that the 1 Motorized Brigade is under the 3 Armoured Division, we would enter 2009 in `Parent relationship: Date last cited`.

 This field is clarified by the field `Parent relationship: Open-ended?` which indicates whether the date included here is the actual date on which an organization stopped being the parent of another.